 - Bed-sharing can result in less sleep for babies.
 Supporters of bed-sharing say bed-sharing babies get more sleep; however, babies are light sleepers, and as they move through their sleep cycles they can cry out although they are not awake.
 The natural inclination for parents is to check on and comfort their baby, which could inadvertently wake them up.

-- Babies who bed-share may struggle to transition to a crib later on and will also have a more challenging time learning how to fall asleep independently and stay asleep.
+- Babies who bed-share may struggle to transition to a crib or toddler bed later on and will also have a more challenging time learning how to fall asleep independently and stay asleep.

 - Babies who sleep in their parents' bed may have more trouble transitioning to a crib and learning to fall asleep by themselves.